 Apprenticeships are the most common way for steelworkers to advance in the industry.
 Local labor unions, which are common in the steel industry, run many of these programs.
 Applicants must have a high school diploma in order to be accepted into an apprenticeship program.
 The apprentice will work at a reduced rate for three to four years and will frequently attend classes to learn about the industry.
 When the apprentice has developed sufficient skills, he becomes a journeyman, and his pay rate usually increases.

-Future steelworkers can prepare for a career in the industry learning to read blueprints, or taking classes on construction materials and methods.
+Future steelworkers can prepare for a career in the industry by learning to read blueprints, or by taking classes on construction materials and methods.
 It is also helpful to understand the various types of tools and equipment used in steel work, and to be able to safely used these tools.
 Anyone interested in becoming a steelworker should have a background in construction, engineering, or math.